Technical Notes for May 2016 OES Estimates

-The OES survey categorizes workers into 821 detailed occupations based on the 2010 Office of Management and Budget s Standard Occupational Classification (SOC) system.
+The OES survey categorizes workers into 821 detailed occupations based on the Office of Management and Budget's 2010 Standard Occupational Classification (SOC) system.
 Together, these detailed occupations make up 22 of the 23 SOC major occupational groups.
 Major group 55, Military Specific Occupations, is not included.

 The industry coding system

-The May 2013 OES estimates are based on the 2012 North American Industry Classification System (NAICS).
-For more information about NAICS, see the BLS website at www.bls.gov/bls/naics.htm.
+The May 2016 OES estimates use the 2012 North American Industry Classification System (NAICS).
+For more information about NAICS, see the BLS website at https://www.bls.gov/bls/naics.htm.

 The OES survey excludes the majority of the agricultural sector, with the exception of logging (NAICS 113310), support activities for crop production (NAICS 1151), and support activities for animal production (NAICS 1152).
 Private households (NAICS 814) also are excluded.
 OES federal government data include the U.S. Postal Service and the federal executive branch only.
 All other industries, including state and local government, are covered by the survey.